Last Updated on August 31, 2021 by Thinkster

 When your child comes home after a long day at school, the last thing she wants to do is sit down with a math worksheet for practice.
+Even half days as a 4th grade student can be stressful.
+The intense concentration needed to learn is taxing for your child – let alone the idea of having to sit down immediately upon arriving home and doing mathematics.
 Instead, try these games for 4th grade math practice that you can do at home!

 Grab a deck of cards and reinforce positive and negative numbers while having fun with your child.
 This activity does require an even number of players, so you can either play or sit out depending on how many kids you are working with.